top of page

 SOMAtherapy combines elements of counselling and coaching.
 What you think and say is important.
 The way you see your world and tell me about it matters.
 In order for healing to occur it is important to combine both body sensation with thought, to express this through gesture, movement and voice.
 To engage both body awareness and cognitive thought to truely create positive change.

 Attachment security emerged as the missing piece in my work and studies into the psychophysiological ramifications of trauma.
 Working through an attachment focus encourages a relational connection within the therapeutic space.
-Our personal connections with family, friends and colleagues are all impacted upon by the way in which we were taught how to 'do' connection and love.
-No matter what your past experience was our human system is wired to connect and heal.
+Our personal connections with family, friends and colleagues are experienced through the ways in which we have evolved into the person we are now.
+How we learnt and felt safe within our connections to others and how we inhabit ourselves when connecting and disconnecting.
+No matter what your past experience your human system is wired to connect.Creating a healing therapeutic relationship allows our complex human system to begin to expand in new ways creating healing and change.

 A typical SOMAtherapy session begins with sensing in to how your body is feeling - NOW.